-In celebration of Community Manager Appreciation Day, I am releasing the results of a collaborative project collecting songs about community management.
-See below for fun and eccentric music!
+In celebration of Community Manager Appreciation Day, I am releasing results of a collaborative project collecting songs about community management.
+Click the image below for a fun and eccentric Spotify playlist!

 I discovered Jason Miller’s Welcome to the Funnel (a play on Guns n’ Roses’ Welcome to the Jungle, for those of you not in the know) in October and it gave me hope that maybe there was an audience who believed as I did–that music does have utility and relevance for business.
 All year, I’d held back for a variety of reasons I will explore in a future post.